 These are family-owned and serve traditional meals that may have a little twist to them.
 However, they will normally have rice and beans in the mix and are inexpensive.

-Typically, the price at a soda will be as low as 1,500 colones (US$2.50) for a meal that includes salchichon – or sausage – eggs, a cheese slice, and pinto beans.
+Typical a meal at a soda includes salchichon – or sausage – eggs, a cheese slice, and pinto beans.

 There are two types of official taxi services in Costa Rica: red and orange.